 Basic procedures for securing wheelchairs in passive restraining securement area on RapidRide coaches include:

-- Occupied wheelchairs face towards rear of coach - The backboard and natural G-forces of the coach eliminate the need for securement belts.

-• Belts are not needed but customers requesting the use of belts must be accommodated.
+- Wheelchairs must face towards rear of coach - Unoccupied wheelchairs must be secured. - Belts are not needed when occupied, but customers requesting the use of belts, including shoulder straps, must be accommodated.